 Agents know this, and – no matter what your genre – a strong premise is essential to selling a book.
 Given any two broadly similar manuscripts, agents will almost always pick the one with the strongest central concept.

-How, then, do you get your genius ideas?
+How, then, do you get your amazing book ideas?
 The answer is that you probably already have them.
 Your killer idea may be germinating in your head right now.
 It may arise from a passion of yours; it may come out of a book you love.

 It’s not about the seed of the idea.
 It’s how you develop it that counts.